OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 #### Maximum Query Complexity

 Query complexity is a metric which calculates how complex the query is, just like calculating complexity in algorithms.
 The complexity of each field, is set by the user, allowing the user to define some fields as more complex than others.
 A common practice is to set each field with a complexity score of 1.
 However, in the following query, `allDogs` sends back a list of dogs, which might be pricier to compute, and as such the complexity should be set higher than 1.
-For example, if `allDogs` is set to be 5 (if, for example, it is limited to a maximum of 5 dogs) we use addition to add the 5 for `allDogs` and 1 for the id field, giving the query a 6 complexity score.
+For example, if `allDogs` is set to be 5 (if, for example, it is limited to a maximum of 5 dogs) we use addition to add the 5 for `allDogs` and 1 for the ID field, giving the query a 6 complexity score.

 ```
 query dos {